kellyclemmensen/CXSProj1/README.md

     - Command - "sudo docker attach CONTAINER_NAME" will attach to the running Ansible container.
 - Verify the Ansible container is running.
 [Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/AnsibleContainerRunning.png)

-In order for the Ansible container to have the ability to push out Docker and the DVWA container, SSH keys need to be generated from the Ansible container and used to update each of the Web server virtual machines from the Azure console.
+In order for the Ansible container to have the ability to push out Docker and the DVWA container, SSH keys need to be generated from the Ansible container, which are then used to update each of the Web server virtual machines from the Azure console.

 These are the tasks performed to replace the existing SSH keys
 - From the Jump-Provisioner server, generate new SSH keys
 - Copy the public Key detail from the generated SSH Key
 - In the Azure portal, navigate to the virtual machine > Reset Password pane.
 Update the SSH public key information with the new SSH key information you created.
 Update the virtual machine.
 Repeat SSH replace tasks for each Web Server.
-[Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/AzureSSKey.png)
+[Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/AzureSSHKey.png)
 - Verify SSH access to each Web server from the Ansible container.

 #### DVWA Web VM with Docker Installation